polystruct/creative/docs/worldpainter/dimension.md

 In the *Caves, Caverns and Chasms* the following should be activated:

-- *Caves everywhere* with the setting in the middle
+- *Caves everywhere* with the setting at position 3
-- *Chasms everywhere* with the setting in the middle
+- *Chasms everywhere* with the setting at position 3